Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 The idea comes (once again) from the [Game Boy Camera Club discord](https://disboard.org/nl/server/568464159050694666).
 Some informations also come from the InsideGdget Discord, [Lesserkuma](https://github.com/lesserkuma/FlashGBX) and [HerrZatacke](https://github.com/HerrZatacke/gb-printer-web).
 Great contributions from Game Boy Camera Club comrade [Cristofer Cruz](https://github.com/cristofercruz) who also wrote a tool to [replace regular and wild frames into a rom](https://github.com/cristofercruz/gb-camera-frames) in order to make custom versions on the Game Boy Camera for the [flashable camera project](https://github.com/HDR/Gameboy-Camera-Flashcart/).

 All started as a joke, as usual.
-After a discussion about the vintage Game Boy Camera advertisements (like the Funtograpy guide for example) that present screen artworks, clearly not made with D-pad only, comes the idea that a tool perhaps existed as presskit to make custom saves with pictures not coming from the camera, and perhaps cheating at minigames.
-I did not know initially what hexadecimal nightmare was hidden behind this.
+After a discussion about the vintage Game Boy Camera advertisements (like the Funtograpy guide for example) that present screen artworks, clearly not made with D-pad only, comes the idea it could be cool to make a custom tool to inject pictures not coming from the camera sensor, and perhaps cheat at minigames.
+I did not know initially how complicated the second task would be.

 So, despite the fact that extracting images from Game Boy Camera saves was made possible by fans since many years, it was virtually impossible in 2021 to do the inverse : inject custom pictures into saves.
 At least until now.
 What could be the interest, dear reader ?
 It can be usefull to mess with pixel perfect artworks, to reuse an image that was erased long ago from camera but still stored somewhere on a computer or internet or simply exchange pictures with friends if you have no friends.
 Be creative !

 The small Matlab/Octave codes presented here are intended to be easy to use.
-Here are the steps :
+Here are the steps:
 - Extract your save from Game Boy Camera with any great tool like the [GBxCart dumper](https://shop.insidegadgets.com/product/gbxcart-rw/);
 - Scan your save with slot_viewer.m to identify memory slots available for injection.
 By default an available slot is one ever occupied by an image.
-This is the "safe mode" of operation, your save will be 100% sure after the injection.
-Game face and address 0 are also writable as slots 0 and -1 respectively (they are by default active) ;
+Game face and address 0 are also writable as slots 0 and -1 respectively (they are by default active);
 - In option, activate all memory slots with slot_activator.m if you want to occupy any slot on camera.
-Blank slots will become white images, erased images will appear again, images will be numbered according to their address in memory ;
+Blank slots will become white images, erased images will appear again, images will be numbered according to their address in memory;
-- Prepare a 128x112 image and a 32x32 pixels thumbnail, 4 shades of gray ;
+- Prepare a 128x112 (ore 128x128 for slot -1) image and a 32x32 pixels thumbnail (optional), 4 shades of gray;
 - Inject the two pictures at once with image_injector.m into any desired memory slot ;
-- You can check again the success of image injection with slot_viewer.m ;
+- You can check again the success of image injection with slot_viewer.m;
-- Burn your modified save into the Game Boy Camera ;
+- Burn your modified save into the Game Boy Camera;
-- Enjoy your new image and play with stamps.
+- Enjoy your new image and play with stamps;
-- You can additionnaly extract your images from save in .png format with image_extractor.m
+- You can additionnaly extract your images from save in .png format with image_extractor.m;

 The scanning code basically extracts and analyses values at addresses 0x011B2 to 0x011CF that contains the state and numbering of any image slot on the save (which I will call "state vector").
 These data are also duplicated from addresses 0x011D7 to 0x011F4.
 Any number between 0x00 and 0x1D on this state vector represents the image number (minus one) that shows on the camera screen, FF is an unused slot (erased of never used).
 The number assignated to an image on camera is in consequence not related to the slot number (or physical address).
 Deleting an image on camera will simply write 0xFF on the vector state at the good place and all images will be renumbered dynamically, but image data stay on their respective slots as long as another image is not written on it.
 When a picture is taken, memory slots marked as unused on the vector state will be used by writing data in priority to the lowest address one.
 Next image illustrates the principle of this state vector: